dmo-code/MyTypewriterLine/README.md

 My Typewriter Line is an Obsidian plugin that lets you set custom top and bottom scroll padding in the editor, so your active line always stays in focus—just like a typewriter.
 Perfect for distraction-free, focused writing.

+> Note: This plugin exclusively provides this single function (dynamic scroll padding adjustment via slider).

 ## Features

-- Set custom top and bottom scroll padding (in vh)
+- Set custom top and bottom scroll padding (in vh) via a single horizontal slider
+- Bottom value is automatically calculated (always 100 minus top)
 - Keeps your cursor/active line centered or at your preferred position while typing
 - Simple, distraction-free writing experience